Second Republic of Korea: Economy

-The Second Republic government was faced with mounting instability in economic terms as well, seeing unemployment and wholesale prices also rose during this period.
+The Second Republic government was faced with mounting instability in economic terms as well, seeing unemployment and wholesale prices rise.
 The won lost half of its value against the US dollar between fall 1960 and spring 1961.
-The government formulated a five-year economic plan based around agriculture and light industry to decrease unemployment, although it was unable to act on it prior to being overthrown.
+The government formulated a five-year economic plan based around agriculture and light industry to decrease unemployment, but was ultimately overthrown before having the chance to carry it up.

 Foreign relations

-Chang's government resumed negotiations for the normalization of diplomatic relations between Korea and Japan, which had not progressed under the Rhee regime that had existed since the end of Japanese rule.
+Chang's government resumed negotiations for the normalization of Japan–Korea diplomatic relations, which had not progressed under the Rhee regime that had existed since the end of Japanese rule.
 The Second Republic established diplomatic relations with many newly established countries, with Sohn Won-yil, the first ambassador to West Germany, attending the independence ceremonies of Cameroon, Togo, Guinea, Mali, Nigeria, and Morocco.

 Dissolution

 The Second Republic suffered from numerous political, economic, and social issues that were both new and inherited from the First Republic.
 Failure to properly address the issues caused a growth in political instability as factional fighting within the Democratic Party, combined with the increasing activity from opposition and activist groups, led to a breakdown in South Korean politics.